QLife-Inc/sorry/README.md

 - Supported multi domain.
 - Certificate file must be a chained certificate combining intermediate certificates.
-- Determine the file by extension.
+- Files are determined by extension.
-    Save the certificate file extension `.crt` and the private key file extension` .key`.
+    Save the certificate file with extension `.crt` and the private key file with extension` .key`.
-  - Certificate for that domain will not be read if not have both.
+  - The certificate for that domain will not be read if it dose not have both.
 - The HTTPS listener will not start if there is no `ssl` directory or certificate file.

 #### Specify listen port